Start here if you want the biggest time savings

 Begin with Bleach, Naruto, and Fairy Tail if your goal is to remove the largest blocks of skippable material first.
 Those series have the clearest filler detours and the easiest fast-route wins.

-Find which anime filler episodes are safe to skip, which mixed arcs need caution, and where to start when you want the shortest route.
+Find which anime filler episodes are safe to skip, which filler is still worth watching, and which mixed arcs need more caution on a first watch.

 Use this page when you want to compare anime by skip difficulty.
-Some series have clean filler blocks you can cut instantly, while others mix canon and anime-original material that needs arc-by-arc judgment.
+Some series have clean filler blocks you can remove instantly, while others mix canon and anime-original material that needs arc-by-arc judgment before you skip anything.

 Pick the cleanest first route instead of opening every guide at once.